What we do

-With an average of over $15 million in DoD-funded research annually, UT Health San Antonio has a well-deserved reputation for working with the DoD and VA.
-The university’s key areas of strength with respect to research with the DoD and VA include:
+With a yearly average of over $15 million in DoD-funded research, UT Health San Antonio has a well-deserved reputation for working with the DoD and VA.
+The university’s key areas of strength, with respect to research with the DoD and VA, include:

 - Behavioral Health – post-traumatic stress disorder, pain and substance use disorders

 - Trauma – traumatic brain and blast injuries, burns, blood and coagulation research

 - Cancer – liver, breast, prostate and others

 The MHI hosts ongoing grant workshops to guide researchers through various aspects of the DoD and VA funding process.
 See past presentations from these workshops below.

 “The Military Health Institute is a valued partner and go-to resource for BioMed SA in demystifying how military medical organizations operate, making needed connections, and facilitating win-win collaborations here in the Home of Military Medicine.
 Dr. Hepburn and the MHI team have marshalled their years of experience in military medicine to serve as an effective bridge between San Antonio’s military and civilian medical communities, leveraging our common interests and making it easier to work together to advance medical education, research, and health care.”